-- Survey counties to assess the status of home visiting coordination and identify related needs and priorities
+- Surveying counties to assess the status of home visiting coordination and identify related needs and priorities

-- Support counties in developing their home visiting coordination action plans
+- Supporting counties in developing their home visiting coordination action plans

-- Provide coordination-related technical assistance to counties and facilitate peer learning
+- Providing coordination-related technical assistance to counties and facilitating peer learning

-- Advise First 5 California and provide policy recommendations
+- Advising First 5 California and providing policy recommendations

 Julie Leis, Ph.D.

 Senior Research Associate

 Julie Leis has nearly 20 years of experience in applied research and program evaluation in the areas of home visiting, mental health, and child development...

 Nichole Sturmfels, M.P.H.

 Senior Data Manager

-Nichole Sturmfels has nearly 15 years of experience in applied public health research, data operations, and technical assistance—primarily in the areas of home...
+Nichole Sturmfels has 15 years of experience in applied public health research, specializing in data system selection, implementation, operations, and reporting...

 Jill Filene, M.P.H.